InformationArchitecture-YU/Lab-05/readme.md

    1. finding nodes and relationships

-   to find nodes/relationships and patterns between them we us the match clause
+   to find nodes/relationships and patterns between them we use the match clause

 ```cypher
   // lets find all nodes in our database